aidenybai/site/README.md

 ## About

 This is where I host all my thoughts, poetry, and information about me.
-The website is built using [Nextra](https://nextra.vercel.app/) using the `nextra-theme-docs` theme.
+The website is built using [Nextra](https://nextra.vercel.app/) using the `nextra-theme-blog` theme.

 The awesome thing about this site is that everything related to the content is in a `mdx` file.
 This means you don't need to write a bunch of HTML just to get content to show up.